Shopify/unity-buy-sdk/EXAMPLES.md

     failure: (e) => {
         switch(e.Type) {
         case ShopifyError.ErrorType.HTTP:
-            // Let the user know there is no internet connection break;
+            // Let the user know that there is no internet connection break;
         default:
-            // Let the user know checkout could not be completed
+            // Let the user know that checkout could not be completed
             // Fallback to Web Checkout
             break;
         }